muthusundar48/Layoffs-in-jobs-analysis---data-cleaning/README.md

 ## 📁 Project Files
 - `layoffs.csv` → Uncleaned original dataset
 - `cleaned_layoffs.csv` → Final cleaned dataset
-- `data cleaning project_layoffs.sql` → SQL queries used for cleaning
+- `queries.md` → SQL queries used for cleaning

 ## 🔍 How to Use This Project
 1. Clone this repository: